Skip to content

 • Additional cost per signature/user

-• Another system to manage and train users on
+• Separate system to manage and train

 • Workflow interruption (leave Tallyfy, sign document, return)

-• Limited integration with your process tracking
+• Limited integration with process tracking

 SSO-based approval advantages: